M

 New teachers

-As a freelancer starting your own online tutoring business, you’ll want to be fully prepared for teaching in the virtual classroom.
-Likewise, paying students will have more confidence in a tutor who is properly qualified.
+As a freelancer starting an online teaching business, you will want to prepare fully for teaching in the virtual classroom.
+Likewise, paying students will have more confidence in a properly qualified tutor.

-If you’re new to teaching or don’t have TEFL certification yet, comprehensive training such as the Bridge Master Certificate provides a solid foundation in teaching English.
-Then, add Specialized Certification (perhaps with a virtual practicum) to fully prepare for the online classroom and make yourself and your business more marketable.
+If you are new to teaching or do not have TEFL certification yet, comprehensive training such as the Bridge 120-Hour Master TEFL Certificate provides a solid foundation in teaching English.
+Then, a specialized certification (perhaps with a teaching practicum) can fully prepare you for the online classroom and make you and your business more marketable.

-Save money when you take both courses as part of the Comprehensive Certificatioin Bundle, which qualifies you to teach worldwide and online.
+You can save money when you take both courses as part of the Comprehensive Certification Bundle, which qualifies you to teach worldwide and online.

 Experienced teachers

-If you’ve already earned online TEFL certification or have some teaching experience, either in the classroom or online, taking Specialized Certification in Teaching English Online is the perfect addition to your current qualifications and experience.
+If you have already earned online TEFL certification or have some teaching experience, either in the classroom or online, a Specialized Certification in Teaching English Online is the perfect addition to your current qualifications and experience.

-You can go even further by adding Specialized Certification in Teaching English Online as a Freelancer.
+You can go even further by getting certified with Bridge’s Teacherpreneur Academy.
 This course goes beyond teaching skills and focuses on business skills instead.
-When launching your own business, you’ll need more than just marketing skills.
-You’ll also need to master operational, communication, business development, and organizational skills.
-Taking a specialized course will help you learn how to choose your teaching niche, market your brand, tackle operational challenges, and scale your business in a competitive market.
+When you launch your own business, you will need more than just marketing skills.
+You will also need to master operational, communication, business development, and organizational skills.
+A specialized course will help you learn how to choose your teaching niche, market your brand, tackle operational challenges, and scale your business in a competitive market.

 3. Choose your teaching niche

-Next, decide on the kind of classes you want to give.
-It’s usually more lucrative and easier to find students when you choose a particular niche of students to teach online.
+Next, you should decide on the kind of classes you want to give.
+It is usually more lucrative and easier to find students when you choose a particular TEFL niche.
 For example, you can focus on specific age groups, like teaching kids or adults.
 You can also offer classes in particular tutoring areas, which can even help you earn more.
-For example, you can specialize in Business English or in preparing students for English certification tests, such as the IELTS or TOEFL.
+If you decide to teach business English online, you should specialize in Business English, or you could prepare students for English certification tests, such as the IELTS or TOEFL.

 Bridge grad Halan, from Brazil, began his own online teaching venture by offering aviation English lessons.
 He remarked, “It’s a different niche, as we’re talking about safety here.
 If we can increase the number of pilots who speak English, we can increase safety, and that’s good for aviation.
-So, I’m here to provide more safety for aviation and more clear communication, and I’m looking to help pilots improve their careers whether it’s with more money, working abroad, or flying a bigger jet.”
+So, I’m here to provide more safety for aviation and clearer communication, and I’m looking to help pilots improve their careers, whether it’s with more money, working abroad, or flying a bigger jet.”

 4. Choose a teaching platform

-As a freelancer, it’s important to deliver your classes via a user-friendly, reliable online video conferencing platform that has features fit for your online teaching needs.
-These might include a virtual whiteboard or screen sharing capabilities.
-Zoom, Microsoft Teams, and Google Meet are the top teaching apps of choice for most online English teachers, and teaching English with Skype also remains popular (all of these platforms have free versions).
-Explore each ESL teaching tool to see which you prefer.
-Choose one that you will mainly use for your classes, then a backup platform in case a student encounters problems with the first one.
+As a freelancer, you should deliver your classes via a user-friendly, reliable online video conferencing platform that has features fit for your online teaching needs.
+These features might include a virtual whiteboard or screen-sharing capabilities.
+Zoom, Microsoft Teams, and Google Meet are most online English teachers’ favorite teaching apps.
+You can explore several ESL teaching tools to see which you prefer.
+You should choose one that you will mainly use for your classes, then choose a backup platform in case a student encounters problems with the first one.

 You can even use social media to teach.
 Bridge grad Mathews, a freelance teacher from Brazil, shares English content via Instagram.
 He said, “I decided to quit the language institute I was working for and start working for myself.
 When that happened, one of my students told me, ‘You have to open an Instagram account.
 You have to start posting videos or written posts because the way that you speak, the way that you teach things to people, is different.’
 In the beginning, I was quite shy to share things on Instagram because I’m a shy person.
 It was hard, but with time, I was getting better at developing my communication skills.”

-Read about a teacher’s lessons learned from starting her own (now thriving) tutoring business: 10 Things I Wish I’d Known Before Becoming a Freelance English Teacher.
+Not sure about starting as an independent teacher?
+Check a teacher’s lessons learned from starting her own (now thriving) tutoring business.

 5. Determine your pricing

-Set an hourly rate for your online classes.
-If you’re teaching general English classes and also doing specialized classes within a particular niche, you can fix a separate, higher rate for your specialized lessons.
+You should set an hourly rate for your online classes.
+If you are teaching general English classes and also doing specialized classes within a particular niche, you can fix a separate, higher rate for your specialized lessons.
 You can also offer special class packages or promotions, which always attract more students.

 6. Choose a payment platform

-If you plan to teach students in the country you reside in, centralize your earnings in a bank account they can easily deposit or transfer money into.
-If you’re a digital nomad or teaching students abroad, opt to receive money through online payment apps like PayPal, Wise, or Payoneer.
-Check which one offers the best rate and is the easiest to use for you and your students.
+If you plan to teach students in the country you reside in, you should centralize your earnings in a bank account that they can easily deposit or transfer money into.
+If you are a digital nomad or want to teach students abroad, you should opt to receive money through online payment apps like PayPal, Wise, or Payoneer.
+You should check which one offers the best rate and is the easiest to use for you and your students.

 7. Plan your schedule

-The next step for how to start an online English teaching business is to think about your preferred work schedule – remember, you’re the boss as a freelancer!
+Your next step in learning how to start an online English teaching business is to think about your preferred work schedule – remember, you are the boss as a freelancer.
 Which hours of the day do you want to work?
 How much break time do you want to have in between classes?
 Will you work on weekends?
-It also helps to organize your teaching hours in an Excel or Airtable sheet or Google Calendar (or another calendar app) so that students can see your availability and pick a block in your schedule easily.
+You can also organize your teaching hours in an Excel or Airtable sheet or Google Calendar (or another calendar app) so that students can see your availability and pick a block in your schedule easily.

 8. Get your marketing game on

-Finally, make your classes seen and heard to find more online students!
-You can advertise your services by creating a website, using social media, or even joining online groups.
-Don’t forget that word-of-mouth goes a long way, too!
-And if you’re not sure where to start with the marketing and operations side of running a business, don’t worry.
-You can take Bridge’s specialized course, Teaching English Online as a Freelancer, to fill in any knowledge gaps and make the transition from teacher to teacherpreneur!
+Finally, you should make your classes seen and heard to find more online students!
+You can advertise your services by creating a website, using social media, or even joining online groups, like Bridge’s Teaching English Online Facebook group.
+Word-of-mouth goes a long way, too!
+And if you are not sure where to start with the marketing and operations side of running a business, do not worry.
+You can take Bridge’s specialized course, Teacherpreneur Academy, to fill in any knowledge gaps and make the transition from teacher to teacherpreneur!

 How much does it cost to start an online tutoring business?

-One of the best things about teaching English online is you can get going in the field with minimal equipment, and more often than not, you’ve already got most of these teaching tools at home.
-Plus, even the unavoidable startup costs involved in starting your own online teaching business won’t break the bank!
+Teaching English online lets you get going in the field with minimal equipment, and more often than not, you already have most of these teaching tools at home.
+Plus, even the unavoidable startup costs involved in starting your own online teaching business will not break the bank!

 Computer

-SAVE: You will rely on your computer as an online English teacher, but it doesn’t have to be fancy, especially if you’re just starting out.
+SAVE: You will rely on your computer as an online English teacher, but it does not have to be fancy, especially if you are just starting out.
 Whether the one you already have is a desktop computer or a laptop, it will do just fine as long as it has a fast processor, ample storage space, and an operating system of Windows 8 or macOS 10 or above.
 Most importantly, it should be able to download the apps you use for online teaching.

-SPLURGE: There are many higher-end laptops on the market these days that are lightweight and have a longer battery life, better screen quality, a faster processor, and a touch screen feature.
+SPLURGE: Many higher-end laptops on the market these days are lightweight and have longer battery life, better screen quality, a faster processor, and a touch screen feature.
 These top-tier specs will definitely boost the quality of your classes.
-A Macbook is a solid choice among online teachers who want to splurge, but there are also a lot of premium Windows laptops you can choose from.
+A MacBook is a solid choice among online teachers who want to splurge, but you can also choose from a lot of premium Windows laptops.

 Webcam

-SAVE: It’s now standard for laptops to have a built-in webcam.
-Although they generally come in 720p resolution, this is fine for being seen by your online students.
-If you’re using a desktop computer and need to buy a webcam separately, you can find low-priced 720p/1080p ones that have some features found in more expensive models, such as low-light correction and an integrated, noise-canceling microphone.
+SAVE: Laptops now usually have a built-in webcam.
+Although they generally come in 720p resolution, this resolution is fine for being seen by your online students.
+If you are using a desktop computer and need to buy a webcam separately, you can find low-priced 720p/1080p models that have some features found in more expensive models, such as low-light correction and an integrated, noise-canceling microphone.

-SPLURGE: But then again, even if your laptop has a decent camera built-in, why not upgrade to a high-quality, external webcam?
+SPLURGE: A high-quality external webcam can upgrade your setup, even if your laptop has a decent camera built in.
 The latest webcams have a 1080p resolution, which ensures top-notch video clarity, and cool features like built-in light and widescreen recording.
-Aside from improving the online classroom experience, you can also make use of a high-end webcam as a teacherpreneur when doing other things like business video conferencing and making promotional YouTube videos.
+Aside from improving the online classroom experience, you can also make use of a high-end webcam as a teacherpreneur when doing other things, like business video conferencing and making promotional YouTube videos.

 Headset/microphone

 SAVE: Laptops today already have a built-in mic.
 They may not block out background noise, but you can still use this mic in online classes as long as your surroundings are quiet.
-If you are using a desktop computer, it’s necessary to get a headset (headphones with a mic attached), and it’s pretty easy to find affordable ones that have a noise-canceling feature.
+If you are using a desktop computer, you need to get a headset (headphones with a mic attached), and you can find affordable options that have a noise-canceling feature.

 SPLURGE: However, you can substantially boost your sound quality with a better headset!
-Aside from enhancing sound and canceling noise effectively, an excellent headset also means it’s more comfortable, lightweight, and long-lasting.
+Aside from enhancing sound and canceling noise effectively, an excellent headset is also more comfortable, lightweight, and long-lasting.

 Teaching background

-SAVE: A colorful, engaging background when teaching online wows students, but it’s not necessary to embellish the space behind you when starting your online teaching business.
-You can opt to just go with a plain, distraction-free background.
+SAVE: A colorful, engaging background when teaching online wows students, but you do not need to embellish the space behind you when starting an online teaching business.
+You can opt for a plain, distraction-free background.
 If you want to adorn it on a budget, you can simply hang up things like a world map, animal picture printouts, or any kid-friendly posters you either make or find inexpensively.

 Use ManyCam to make a virtual background and take advantage of other special effects!